RSXEnthusiast/MediaHandler/README.md

    * The video track should be preserved at original quality
    * The Audio track will be overwritten by the new WAV audio track
       * This should be a lossless conversion, unless I messed up my ffmpeg command
-* Run automatically when detecting new media
+* Run automatically when detecting new media in a folder
    * You could set this sort of automatic folder scanning job up, but I would not suggest it and haven't tested it.
    * It's intended to be run manually after dumping footage from cameras and organizing it into directories.
 * So much other stuff that I haven't listed here